k88hudson/git-flight-rules/README.md

 $ git remote rename origin upstream
 ```

-You can also do this using `git remote set-url`, but it takes longer and is more strps.
+You can also do this using `git remote set-url`, but it takes longer and is more steps.

 Then, set up a new remote that points to your project.